Byodo-In Temple Dress Code: Complete Visitor Guide (Oahu, Hawaii)

 - Crop tops

-Many visitors come directly from the beach.
-This is where they make mistakes.
-The temple is not a beach location, even though it is on the same island.
+Many visitors come straight from the beach.
+This is where mistakes happen most.
+The temple sits near the water, but it is not a beach spot.

 Footwear Guidelines